ayoolaolafenwa/PixelLib/README.md

 ```
 This is the code to load the mask rcnn model to perform instance segmentation.
 Download the mask rcnn model from [here](https://github.com/matterport/Mask_RCNN/releases/download/v2.0/mask_rcnn_coco.h5)

+The model is trained on Coco dataset with 80 common object categories.
+The model can perform instance segmentation on these object categories. check this [text file](https://github.com/ayoolaolafenwa/PixelLib/blob/master/coco_object_categories.txt) to see a list of the 80 object categories.

 ```python
 segment_image.segmentImage("path_to_image", output_image_name = "output_image_path", show_boxes = True)
 ```